Thursday, March 27, 2025

 Later, I identified him as the Yellow-rumped warbler, definitely a juvenile.
 I couldn’t tell if he was injured or not.

-We were having our breakfast when a bird flew into my garden.
+We were having breakfast when a bird flew into my garden.
 I wanted to see what kind it was.
-It was a small bird, and definitely not a Chickadee.
-I got up and started to move towards the patio door to investigate further, but then suddenly – BANG.
+It was a small bird, definitely not a Chickadee.
+I got up and started moving toward the patio door to get a closer look, but then, suddenly – BANG.

-The same bird flew out from the tree and banged into the glass in the patio door.
-I jumped at the bang.
+The bird had flown out of the tree and collided with the glass of the patio door.
+I jumped at the sound.
 Okay, I screamed too.

-The bird landed just in front of the door and looked dead.
-I was sure he did not survive the collision.
-But then the spread-out wings started to fold under.
-He was moving.
-Oh thank God, he was alive.
-Definitely, he was shocked.
+The bird landed just in front of the door and appeared to be lifeless.
+I was sure it hadn’t survived the collision.
+But then, I saw its wings start to fold in, and it began to move.
+Oh, thank God, it was alive.
+It was definitely shaken, but it was still breathing.

 Yellow-rumped warbler

-I observed for a while.
-He was sitting on his little feet, but he was very motionless, eyes closed.
+I watched for a while.
+The bird was sitting on its little feet, very still, with its eyes closed.
 I started to have doubts.
-Later, I identified him as the Yellow-rumped warbler, definitely a juvenile.
+Later, I identified him as a Yellow-rumped Warbler, definitely a juvenile.
 I couldn’t tell if he was injured or not.

 I waited a few more minutes.

-I really don’t like to bring wildlife into the house and have them as pets.
-The reality is, wildlife has its own way of survival, and we have our own issues.
-I like to keep them separated.
+I’m not one to bring wildlife into the house and keep them as pets.
+The reality is, wildlife has its own way of surviving, and we have our own challenges.
+I prefer to keep the two separate.

-I prepared a small warm container with some tissue just in case.
-I was going to place him there and put him somewhere in the backyard, invisible from other predators.
-I gently poked him before placing him in the box just to ensure he was not injured.
+I prepared a small, warm container with some tissue, just in case.
+My plan was to place him there and then tuck him somewhere in the backyard, out of sight from predators.
+Before placing him in the box, I gently poked him to make sure he wasn’t injured.

-To my disbelief, he flew to the tree.
-I was relieved.
-The warbler was all good.
+To my surprise, he flew straight up to the tree.
+I felt a wave of relief.
+The warbler was fine.

 Later, as I continued with my breakfast, I heard him singing.
-I was even more relieved.
+I felt even more at ease.

-I also heard crows.
-This made me investigate further.
-I went outside and walked to the tree to see what the warbler saw in my patio door.
-He was still there, sitting quietly on the branch hiding.
+I also heard crows, which prompted me to investigate further.
+I went outside and walked over to the tree to see what the warbler had seen when it flew into the patio door.
+He was still there, sitting quietly on the branch, hiding.

-When I looked at my patio door, I saw a reflection of the trees.
-I also saw my fridge handle that strongly resembled a hole in the tree.
-So when the warbler landed on the real tree, he thought he saw a tree hole in my patio door and dove to hide.
-Unfortunately, it wasn’t, so he banged and got shaken up.
+When I looked at my patio door, I noticed a reflection of the trees.
+My fridge handle also appeared to resemble a hole in the tree.
+So, when the warbler landed on the real tree, he must have mistaken the reflection in the door for a tree hole and dove toward it for cover.
+Unfortunately, it wasn’t a hole, and he collided with the glass, getting shaken up in the process.

-It was his lucky day though, he escaped from the crows and survived the collision.
+It turned out to be his lucky day, though.
+He escaped the crows and survived the crash.

 COMMENTS